 While data breaches are difficult to predict, you can take proactive steps to ensure that your business and your customers are well equipped to respond quickly and drive faster resolution.

 Create a plan

-The average cost of a data breach in 2021 was more than $4 million.
+The average cost of a data breach in 2023 is $4.45 million, a 15% increase from 2020.
 This is a considerable loss that can be devastating to a business of any size.
 The best strategy to mitigate this kind of loss is to be prepared with a data breach response plan.

 If your business experiences a data breach and you’re unprepared for it, the losses you and your customers incur can be much more serious, and the damage to your company’s bottom line and reputation can last much longer than necessary.